cn0047/stash/ed/t.algorithms/datastructures.md

 without reallocation or reorganization of the entire structure because the data items need not be stored contiguously in memory or on disk.

+Disadvantage: slow to get the element; slow append to end;
+Advantage: fast insert/delete into/from head;

 * `Doubly linked list` - each node contains two links, that are **references to the previous and to the next node** in the sequence of nodes.